+Selecting an X beside a single filter will remove that filter.
+Selecting Clear All in the top right of the panel will remove all the filters.
 Note that you cannot removed filters once the cohort has been saved.
 (See Set Operations below for more ways to add or remove filters from your cohorts.)

-Details Panel
+Data Set Details Panel

-This panel shows the Total Number of Samples and Total Number of Cases in a cohort based on the selected filters.
+This panel shows the Total Number of Samples and Total Number of Cases for the currently displayed data set based on the selected filters.
 If there is a small "timer" icon, the calculation is taking place; the results should appear soon.

-Clinical Features Panel
+Data Set Clinical Features Panel

 This panel shows a list of images (called "treemaps") that give a high level breakdown of the selected samples for a handful of features (ex.
-Disease Code, Vital Status, Gender, Sample Type, Age at Diagnosis, etc.) for the selected program.
+Disease Code, Vital Status, Gender, Sample Type, Age at Diagnosis, etc.) for the currently displayed data set based on the selected filters.

-By using the "Show More" button, you can see additional tree maps.
+By using the Show More button, you can see additional tree maps.
 Mousing over an image shows the details of each specific section of the image and the number of samples associated with it.